FilippoCastellani/CaBoLo/README.md

 # What is it ?

-This is a project concerning the use of [[Machine Learning]]  in the context of Atrial Fibrillation detection.
+This is a project concerning the use of Machine Learning in the context of Atrial Fibrillation detection.
+CIAOOOOOOOOOOOOOOOOOOOOOO

 ## The purpose